-- Reinforced learning – Based on concept of reward function.
+- Reinforced learning – Based on the concept of the reward function.
 Rewarding Good/Bad behavior and making the algorithm learn from it (e.g. training a dog)

 How is AI Changing Software Testing?

-- Since software testing consumes time, resources, and money, AI can help to speed up software testing as every process is automated as well as minimize manpower cost.
+- Since software testing consumes time, resources, and money, AI can help to speed up software testing as every process is automated as well as minimize manpower costs.

-- Software testing is a repetitive process where each application needs to be evaluated at every phase, and the repetitive manual testing consumes a lot of time.
-AI uses a set of algorithms to analyze software functions and identify errors through automated testing, thus minimizing the headaches of repetitive software testing tasks (such as regression test), improving accuracy and accordingly shorten time to market.
+- Software testing is a repetitive process where each application needs to be evaluated at every phase, and repetitive manual testing consumes a lot of time.
+AI uses a set of algorithms to analyze software functions and identify errors through automated testing, thus minimizing the headaches of repetitive software testing tasks (such as regression tests), improving accuracy, and accordingly shortening time to market.

 Benefits of Testing in AI